Archived under: Hornmasters, Teaching | Fingerings, The Berv Family

 Hornmasters: Harry Berv on Fingerings

 One name not too familiar today in horn circles in that of Harry Berv.
-He wrote a rather interesting horn method, published in 1977, A Creative Approach to the French Horn.
+He wrote a very interesting horn method, published in 1977, A Creative Approach to the French Horn.

 FINGERINGS ARE a controversial area in horn study, as is the combination use of the F and Bb horns.
 I am personally convinced that for the horn player to adhere strictly to one system of fingerings only makes this challenging instrument more difficult to master.